-changes to the requirement for lighting.
-This should be read in conjunction with paragraph 16 of Schedule 1 to the Principal Regulations and with the welfare code prepared pursuant to S 3 of the Agriculture (Miscellaneous Provisions) Act 1968;
+Paragraph 8 changes the requirement for lighting.
+This should be read in conjunction with paragraph 16 of Schedule 1 to the principal Regulations and with the relevant statutory welfare code.

-the introduction of maximum widths of openings and minimum slat widths for concrete slatted floors.
-This provision will not apply to existing holdings until 2013;
+Paragraph 13 introduces maximum widths of openings and minimum slat widths for concrete slatted floors.
+This provision will not apply to existing holdings until 2013.

-the introduction of more detailed provisions relating to environmental enrichment for pigs;
+Paragraph 16 introduces more detailed provisions relating to environmental enrichment for pigs.

-a prohibition on constant or sudden noise or noise above 85 dBA; the introduction of more detailed provisions relating to surgical interventions such as tail docking and tooth clipping;
+Paragraph 18 introduces a prohibition on constant or sudden noise or noise above 85 dBA.

+Paragraphs 21 to 26 introduce more detailed provisions relating to surgical interventions such as tail docking and tooth clipping.

-the requirement that boar pens used for natural service must have a minimum unobstructed floor area of 10 m.
-This provision will not apply to existing holdings until 2005;
+Boar pens used for natural service must have a minimum unobstructed floor area of $10\text{m}^2$ .
+This provision will not apply to existing holdings until 2005 (paragraphs 27 to 29).

-the introduction of a requirement for sows and gilts to be group housed;
+Paragraph 36 introduces a requirement for sows and gilts to be group housed.

-the introduction of new requirements for floor areas for sows and gilts.
-These provisions will not apply to existing holdings until 2013; an increase in the minimum weaning age for piglets from 21 to 28 days except for those using all-in-all-out production systems.
+Paragraphs 37 to 39 introduce requirements for floor areas for sows and gilts.
+These provisions will not apply to existing holdings until 2013.

+Paragraphs 46 and 47 increase the minimum weaning age for piglets from 21 to 28 days except for those using all-in-all-out production systems.